conghau594/consolerun/ReadMe.md

 # _01ConsoleRun

-This project was to learn and practise C languge's concepts at the first time.
+This project was to learn and practise C language's concepts at the first time.

 The project started from 1/2023 and ended up at 3/2023